 “God really placed me there to make me who I am today.
 I truly feel like that’s where I’m supposed to be,” Branch said.

-On March 6, 2020, in her junior year, Imani had just wrapped up Howard University’s Production of Pippin where she played Fastrada.
+On March 6, 2020, Imani had just wrapped up Howard University’s Production of Pippin where she played Fastrada.
 A huge role for the rising senior who was ready to propel her career forward with auditions and projects with various companies over the summer.
 She was exhausted, but excited for the next chapter.
 Then the pandemic hit and Howard University announced it’s students had to leave campus and there was no sight of return.

 Since the pandemic, Imani’s goals have altered.